OrderLab/Anduril/README.md

 ```bash
   ./driver-sota.sh num_trials
 ```
-#### (Artifact evaluation) Table II
-In `fir-evaluation.sh`, `fate-evaluation.sh`, and `crashtuner-evaluation.sh`, the user should edit num_trials to match with the data in Table II.
-A rule of thumb is to set num_trials to be two times the data in the table.
-It it exceeds `2000`, decrease it to `2000`.
-Or it can not be finished in one day.

 ### Check whether reproduction
 There are two options, if `check-${case_name}.sh` is in the evaluation dir, we should use